Ganga-Reji/Django/README.md

 - Gain practical experience on various concepts
 - Build a mini project

-## Introduction
+## Goals

-The primary goal of this project is to help you learn the basics of Django,-apply what you've learned- and gain practical experience on various concepts.
-By the end of this journey, you'll have the opportunity to build a mini project using Django.
+-The primary goal of this project is to  learn the basics of Django -Apply what you've learned-
+-And gain practical experience on various concepts.

-##steps to install Django:
+##Steps to install Django:
 -python --version
 -python -m venv myenv
 -pip install Django